MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ```

 ## Repeating items in an array

-This part is a bit of "dark magic".
-Feedback welcome.

 * If an Adaptive Card element's `$data` property is bound to an **array**, then the **element itself will be repeated for each item in the array.**
 * Any binding expressions (`${myProperty}`) used in property values will be scoped to the **individual item** within the array.